-As the accompanying Venn diagram demonstrates, there are three major program areas in the Leadership and Educational Administration Department.
-The first program is K-12 Educational Administration, the second Higher Education Administration, and the third is Leadership.
+As the accompanying Venn diagram demonstrates, there are three major program areas in the Department of Leadership.
+The first program is Educational Leadership, the second Higher Education Administration, and the third is Leadership.
 All program areas require a one-week orientation, usually held in July.
 This introduces participants to the values of community, service, integrated life, and human dignity which permeate all departmental programming.
 The Leadership program has an additional three-day conference.
 All three program areas have MA, EdS, EdD, and PhD degree options (with Higher Educational Administration also having graduate certificates).
 Tuition rates are the same for similar degrees across program areas.
 All program areas provide strong distance education options so that participants do not have to relocate to campus to complete their graduate education.
-All three utilize the same excellent Andrews University online resources which allow the delivery of D2L web-based courses, excellent online library resources, and effective technology-enabled communication.
+All three utilize the same excellent Andrews University online resources which allow the delivery of Moodle web-based courses, excellent online library resources, and effective technologyenabled communication.
 The three program areas share the same excellent faculty and staff who provide effective distance education and communication.
-All three program areas are competency-based, with the K-12 Educational Administration program guided by 9 standards, the Higher Education Administration program guided by 10 outcomes, and the Leadership Program focused on at least 15 competencies.
+All three program areas are competencybased, with the Educational Leadership program guided by 9 standards, the Higher Education Administration program guided by 10 outcomes, and the Leadership Program focused on at least 15 competencies.
 All programs necessitate participants completing and passing a portfolio assessment to demonstrate that they meet standards, outcomes, or competencies.
 All programs also have doctoral options which require an extensive research competency and a dissertation.

 There are also some differences between these three programs.
-The K-12 Educational Administration program is designed around online course work that prepares administrators to serve in educational institutions.
-K-12 Educational Administration programs cover traditional topics like leadership and vision, curriculum and educational programming, finance, human resources and staff development, facilities, community and public relations, ethics, law and policy, technology, research, and philosophy.
+The Educational Leadership program is designed around online course work that prepares administrators to serve in educational institutions.
+Educational Leadership programs cover traditional topics like leadership and vision, curriculum and educational programming, finance, human resources and staff development, facilities, community and public relations, ethics, law and policy, technology, research, and philosophy.
 There is an internship option and mentoring is offered.
-While the department is very eager to help participants transfer credits into their programs, transfer credits to the K-12 Educational Administration program must align with the required standards.
+While the department is very eager to help participants transfer credits into their programs, transfer credits to the Educational Leadership program must align with the required standards.